-If your school is not providing adequate health management for your child, you cannot ignore it.Work with your school community to improve school health services so your child can attend school safely and successfully.
+If your school is not providing adequate health management for your child, you cannot ignore it.Partner with others in your school community to improve school health services so your child can attend school safely and successfully.

 The world endures solely by virtue of the breath of school children.
 (Talmud)